-If the fuel level approaches "E" or the low fuel level warning light comes on, fill the fuel tank as soon as possible.
+If the fuel level approaches "E", fill the fuel tank as soon as possible.

-On inclines or curves, due to the movement of fuel in the tank, the fuel gauge needle may fluctuate or the low fuel level warning light may come on earlier than usual.
+On inclines or curves, due to the movement of fuel in the tank, the fuel gauge needle may fluctuate.

 If the fuel tank is completely empty, the malfunction indicator lamp comes on.
 Fill the fuel tank immediately.